JuliaGL/GLFW.jl/README.md

 Supported Versions
 ------------------

-GLFW.jl supports multiple versions of the library, including 3.0.x and older 2.7.x.
-When the module is imported, it will search for a GLFW shared library with Julia's [`find_library`][5] function, detect the API version provided by the library, and then load the corresponding functions for that API version.
+GLFW.jl supports multiple versions of GLFW, including 3.0.x and older 2.7.x.
+When imported, the module searches for a GLFW shared library with Julia's [`find_library`][5] function and then loads bindings based on the library version detected.

 [5]: http://docs.julialang.org/en/latest/stdlib/base/#Base.find_library